MY SITE

 Senior Lecturer in Microbiology

-Module leader for Applied Microbiology, and Professional Skills in Microbiology.
+Course leader for the MRes Biotechnology and MRes Molecular Microbiology courses.
+Module leader for Professional Skills in Microbiology.
 Research interests include developing the predatory bacterium Bdellovibrio bacteriovorus as a "living antibiotic", the use of bacteriophages and their products as antimicrobials, and bacterial capsule depolymerases.

 Picture